jl0pd/HindleyMilner/README.md

-# Hindley-milner type inference
+# Hindley-Milner type inference

-Hindley-milner type inference algorithm based on [implementation](https://dysphoria.net/2009/06/28/hindley-milner-type-inference-in-scala/) by Andrew Forrest, originally written in Scala.
+Hindley-Milner type inference algorithm based on [implementation](https://dysphoria.net/2009/06/28/hindley-milner-type-inference-in-scala/) by Andrew Forrest, originally written in Scala.

 This is almost one-to-one rewriting to F#.